ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160928-cpec-pol-assay.md

 - PCD: Positively-constituted reporter
 - PHH: only Gluc reporter gene added
 - V1: full template polymerase plasmid, no mutations
-- L1-L16: polymerase plasmids with mutated PB2 part 2
+- L1-L16: polymerase plasmids with mutated PB2 part 2.
+The 7 mutants were selected from a library of 16 based on their high DNA concentrations.